 When condition1 is True, the statements1 will be executed.
 If condition1 is False, then condition2 is evaluated.
 When condition2 is True, the statements2 will be executed.
-When condition 2 is False, the statements3 will be executed.
-It means statements3 will be executed only if none of the conditions are True.
+When condition 2 is False, the statements3 will be executed only if none of the conditions are True.